nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 #### Notes

 When `autoreconnect` is set, then the connection will be re-established when it breaks.
 No error indication will be given.
 However, if the very first connection fails, then no reconnect attempt is made, and the error is signalled through the callback (if any).
+The first connection is considered a success if the client connects to a server and gets back a good response packet in response to its MQTT connection request.
+This implies (for example) that the username and password are correct.

 #### Connection failure callback reason codes: